tvolkov/T9/README.md

 # T9

-A possible implementation of T9 keyboard.
-It uses trie to map word codes to the words
+A trie-based implementation of t9 input method